 - Additional sparkling wine, for serving

-- In a small saucepan, heat the sparkling wine and ½ cup of the tangerine juice.
-Add the sugar and stir until dissolved.
-Place the mixture in a bowl and add the remaining tangerine juice.
+- In a small saucepan, heat 1 cup of the tangerine juice and the sugar over medium heat until sugar is dissolved.
+Place the mixture in a bowl and add the remaining tangerine juice and sparkling wine.
 Chill completely in the fridge.

-- Fresh the mixture in an ice cream machine according to manufacturer's instructions.
+- Freeze the mixture in an ice cream machine according to manufacturer's instructions.
 Sorbet will be soft.
 Place the sorbet in the freezer for several hours to firm up.

 - To serve, scoop the sorbet into wine glasses or champagne flutes.
-Pour champagne over the sorbet.
+Pour sparkling wine over the sorbet.
 Serve immediately.

 This page contains affiliate links, which provide me a small percentage of all purchases made through them.